 Digital citizens must know how to make and maintain safe and healthy online relationships, protect their privacy, and manage their screen time.
 This is a lot to learn!
-That is why Cyber Civics includes three years of weekly turnkey, hands-on, sequential lessons that teach these skills in a way that makes sense to kids.
+That is why Cyber Civics includes three years of weekly turnkey, hands-on, sequential lessons and activities that teach these skills in a way that makes sense to kids.
 We believe students learn best when they learn together and discuss these topics.
-That way the norms they develop in the classroom become the norms they take with them online.
+That way the norms they negotiate become the norms they take with them online.

 Choose Online Friends Wisely!

 It’s important for young digital citizens to be careful about choosing their online friends.
 They should definitely know when to say NO to unsafe online relationships and how to maintain some online privacy.

 Remind your students how easy it is for someone to hide his or her identity online.
 Any stranger, or even company, can pretend to be someone or something they’re not in order to gain our trust.
 To keep safe from strangers online, smart digital citizens should follow these very basic “rules of the road”:

 • Never share personal information online.
 This includes your name, address, telephone number, birthdate, social security number, name of school, parent information, passwords, etc.